Why Your Gas Water Heater Won’t Produce Hot Water

 Sediment Buildup and Internal Component Failures

 Sediment accumulation at the tank’s bottom creates an insulating barrier between the heat source and water.
 This buildup, particularly common in areas with hard water, dramatically reduces heating efficiency even when the burner operates correctly.
-Annual tank flushing helps prevent this issue by removing mineral deposits before they become problematic.
+Periodic tank flushing (based on manufacturer guidance and local water conditions) can help reduce mineral buildup before it affects performance.

 A broken dip tube presents another frequent culprit.
 This plastic component directs incoming cold water to the tank’s bottom for proper heating.
 When cracked or deteriorated, cold water mixes with heated water at the top, resulting in lukewarm or cold output despite normal burner operation.